deepakg/deepakg.github.io/_posts/2019-11-01-netflix-shows.markdown

 ---
 [^1]: As of this writing, their international subscriber count is roughly 1.6x more than their US subscriber count.
 And while their international margins are lower, thanks to the bigger user base, they've been earning more revenue internationally since Q4 2018.
 So while creation of non-English content might be motivated by revenue, it might also be driven by regulation (for example, see EU's [recent 30% content quota legislation](https://www.europarl.europa.eu/news/en/press-room/20180925IPR14307/new-rules-for-audiovisual-media-services-approved-by-parliament)).

+[^2]: This style is used when they want to link a show name to other content, e.g. a trailer on YouTube.
+In that sense this is a link but the link URL ends up as a footnote.
+It's probably done to make it easier to read these reports in print but a YouTube link there is pointless anyway.

-[^2]: I intend to go as far back as possible and update this page.
+[^3]: I intend to go as far back as possible and update this page.
 Hopefully it lets you discover content you might not otherwise have come across!